Airbus Financing Strategy

 Airbus’ currency hedge policy

-In 2021, more than 70% of Airbus' revenues are denominated in US dollars with approximately 60% of such currency exposure 'naturally hedged' by US dollar-denominated costs.
+More than 75% of Airbus' revenues are denominated in US dollars with approximately 60% of such currency exposure 'naturally hedged' by US dollar-denominated costs.
 The remainder of costs is incurred primarily in euro, and to a lesser extent, in pounds sterling.

 As Airbus intends to generate profits only from its operations and not through speculation on foreign currency exchange rate movements, Airbus uses hedging strategies solely to manage and minimise the impact on its EBIT from the volatility of the US dollar.